-largest racial groups in the United States: White, Hispanic, Black, and Asian.
-Five percent of the students in the simulation are Asian, 15% are Black, 20% are Hispanic, and 60% are White, roughly similar to actual proportions of the college-age population.
-The family resources measure is meant to represent the economic and social capital that a student can tap when engaging in the college application process (e.g., income, parental education, and knowledge of the college application process) and is based explicitly on the SES index variable from the Educational Longitudinal Study (ELS).
+For simplicity, as well as the availability of real-world data, we limited our model to the four largest racial groups in the United States: White, Hispanic, Black, and Asian.
+Five percent of the students in the simulation are Asian, 15 percent are Black, 20 percent are Hispanic, and 60 percent are White, roughly similar to actual proportions of the college-age population.
+The academic achievement characteristic represents the academic qualities that make a student attractive to a college (e.g., test scores, GPA, high school transcripts).
+We converted the scores from the original ELS test score scale to one that approximates the 1600-point SAT® exam scale (mean 1000, standard deviation 200) because of the ubiquity of this scale in general as well as its use in existing literature on affirmative action policies.
+The family resources measure is meant to represent the economic and social capital that a student can tap when engaging in the college application process (e.g., income, parental education, and knowledge of the college application process).
 The family resource measure is standardized to have a mean of 0 and standard deviation of 1.
-The academic record represents the academic qualities that make a student attractive to a college (e.g., test scores, GPA, high school transcripts).
-We constructed our sample of simulated students to match the joint distribution of race, SES, and composite math and reading scores in the ELS sample.
-We converted the scores from the original ELS test score scale to one that approximates the 1600-point SAT® scale (mean 1000, standard deviation 200) because of the ubiquity of this scale in general as well as in existing literature on affirmative action policies.